Degrees and Certifications:

 Mrs. Teresa Williamson

-I have been a music teacher in one capacity or another for 39 years.
+I have been a music teacher in one capacity or another for 40 years.
 I started teaching private music lessons in my mom's music store when I was 16 and have been teaching ever since.
-I've taught music lessons in my home here in Scappoose for the last 13 years, and have also taught music in the local homeschool community.
+I've taught music lessons in my home here in Scappoose for the last 14 years, and have also taught music in the local homeschool community.
 I was a home educator and taught my three children at home for 17 years.
-My kids are all grown and graduated now, with the youngest just graduating this past school year (2020).
-My oldest Daniel is 24, my daughter Anna is 21 and Benjamin, the youngest, is 18.
-At this point they all continue to live in my home and work within our community.
-My husband Richard and I have been married for 34 years.
-We also have a dog named Samwise Gamgee (Sam), a bird named Frodo, and a spotted leopard gecko named Draycus.
+My kids are all grown and graduated now.
+My oldest, Daniel, is 25, my daughter, Anna, is 22, and Benjamin, the youngest, is 19.
+My boys still live at home, but my daughter got married this past spring and continues to live in Scappoose with her husband, Jesse.
+My husband Richard and I have been married for 35 years.
+We also have a dog named Samwise Gamgee (Sam), a bird named Frodo, and a spotted leopard gecko named Draycos.

 I started my education in Canada at my local community college (Douglas College) and earned my Associate of Music (1986).
 Then I married Richard and moved to South Carolina.
-I received my Bacherlor of Arts majoring in music (flute performance) at the College of Charleston (1989).
+I received my Bachelor of Arts majoring in music (flute performance) at the College of Charleston (1989).
 Over the last couple of years as my children have graduated and moved into a new chapter of their lives, I have also started a new chapter in mine.
 I decided to go back to school and get my teaching degree.
 I attended Concordia University's evening masters program and worked at Grant Watts Elementary School during the daytime as an instructional assistant.
-This past spring I graduated with my Master of Arts in Teaching.
+I graduated with my Master of Arts in Teaching during covid in the spring of 2020 and am now in the process of adding a music endorsement to my license.
+It will be completed in December.

-When I saw the posting for the music teacher position at Grant Watts, my heart skipped a beat, because this was the exact job that I had been hoping for.
-I have felt such a joy and connection to this school, and I am so excited to be here now as a teacher.
+I feel such a joy and connection to this school, and I am so excited to be here as the music teacher.
 I am looking forward to meeting and reconnecting with the new and returning students of Grant Watts Elementary School.